VEIP Frequently Asked Questions

 A $15 late fee is assessed after the testing due date has passed.
 An additional $15 will be assessed every four weeks thereafter if the vehicle continues to be late for testing.

-The first re-test of a vehicle (following repairs) is free.
-However, there is a fee for each additional re-test of the vehicle should it fail the test again.
+The first re-test of a vehicle, after repairs are made, is free; however, there is a fee for each additional re-test of the vehicle should it fail to test again.

 Contact Information: